kopaka1822/ImageViewer/Docs/filter_manual.md

 ### Source Image:

 The source image can be accesed via `Texture2D src_image`.
 This is a texture view of the currently processed layer and mipmap.
 Additionally, you can use the global variables `uint layer` and `uint level` to get information about the currently processed layer or mipmap level.
+If you need to acces a custom layer/mipmap you can use `Texture2DArray src_image_ex` to get the view of the entire resource.

 ## Additional Preprocessor directives:
 ### Settings: